-Abacavir belongs to a class of medication called nucleoside reverse transcriptase inhibitors (NRTI).
-Reverse transcriptase is a part of the human immunodeficiency virus (HIV) which is required to infect cells and make more virus.
+Abacavir belongs to a class of medications called nucleoside reverse transcriptase inhibitors (NRTI).
+Reverse transcriptase is a part of the human immunodeficiency virus (HIV) which is required to infect cells and make more of the virus.
 Abacavir prevents reverse transcriptase from working properly.
 Abacavir is used in combination with other medications to reduce the HIV in your blood.
 HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
 HIV infection destroys CD4 (T) cells, which are important to the immune system.
 The immune system helps fight infections.

 Abacavir does not cure AIDS and does not prevent it from being spread to others.
 It is used in combination with other anti-HIV medications to slow further growth or reproduction of HIV and it seems to slow down the destruction of the immune system.